ConnorGraham12/SD2-IR-Blackjack/README.md

 -Desktop app with image recognition to detect a dealt blackjack hand and dealers up card, as well as give the proper way the player should play their hand.

--Bankroll simulator capable of mimicing multiple players over a desired number of hands
+-Bankroll simulator capable of mimicking multiple players over a desired number of hands

 -Live updating strategy charts to teach the player proper strategy.